Terms and Conditions

 (e) New clients may be asked to make an advance payment so to secure contractual commitments with JK Electrical.
 Subject to the conditions listed in paragraph 5(b) being satisfied, any advance payment made will be fully refunded by JK Electrical within seven days of the client exercising their statutory right to cancel.

 (f) All goods supplied shall remain the property of JK Electrical until all sums due have been paid in full.

-Our normal hourly rate for work carried-out between 08:00 and 16:30, Monday to Friday, is £50.00 for the first hour then £40.00 per hour at 30 minute increments thereafter, or at a day rate of £280.00.
-We will always charge the client the lower of the two rates.
-Day rates apply only to work carried-out on weekdays between the hours of 08:00 and 16:30.
-All work carried-out at the client's request between the hours of 16:30 and 08:00, Monday to Friday will be charged at £75.00 for the first hour then £60.00 per hour at 30 minute increments thereafter.
+Our normal hourly rate for work carried-out between 08:00 and 16:30, Monday to Friday, is £50.00 for the first hour then £40.00 per hour at 30 minute increments thereafter.
+Work carried-out at the client's request between the hours of 16:30 and 08:00, Monday to Friday will be charged at the rate of £60.00 for the first hour then £50.00 per hour at 30 minute increments thereafter.

-Please click here for details of pricing for Electrical Installation Condition Reports.
+Click here for details of the pricing structure for Electrical Installation Condition Reports.

 JK Electrical shall endeavour to complete the contract within the period stipulated or, if no period is stipulated, within a reasonable time, but shall not be held responsible for any loss or damage arising out of delay due to any cause beyond our control.